wgsl-tooling-wg/wesl-spec/Imports.md

 ## Guide-level explanation

 The `import` statement extension brings items or entire modules into scope.
-To find the location of the imported items, it goes over the segments of the path, one by one.
+Import statements map to files with minimal searching.

 ```wgsl
 // Importing a single function using a relative path